wcimino/N1ago3/replit.md

 ## Overview

-N1ago is a system designed to manage and monitor customer interactions related to credit inquiries.
-It receives and processes webhooks from Zendesk Sunshine Conversations, stores all conversation data, and displays real-time events on a React dashboard.
-The project aims to enhance customer service efficiency, provide a comprehensive overview of interaction data, and serve as a platform for future AI-powered automation, including conversation summarization and product classification.
-The ultimate goal is to improve customer experience and leverage data for better insights in automated support.
+N1ago is a system for managing and monitoring customer credit inquiry interactions.
+It processes webhooks from Zendesk Sunshine Conversations, stores conversation data, and displays real-time events on a React dashboard.
+The project aims to improve customer service efficiency, provide comprehensive interaction data, and lays the groundwork for future AI-powered automation like conversation summarization and product classification to enhance customer experience and generate insights for automated support.

 ## User Preferences